How Long Can Sushi Stay in the Fridge

 Another important component of sushi is the rice.
 The rice used in sushi is short-grain rice that has been seasoned with vinegar, sugar, and salt.
 This gives the rice a slightly sweet and tangy flavor.
 The rice is cooked and then cooled before being used in sushi.

-Sushi can come in different forms, including maki and nigiri. vegetables is made by rolling the rice and ingredients in nori and then slicing them into bite-sized pieces.
+Sushi can come in different forms, including maki and nigiri.
+Maki is made by rolling the rice and ingredients in nori and then slicing them into bite-sized pieces.
 Nigiri sushi is made by shaping the rice into a small ball and then topping it with a piece of raw fish or other ingredients.

 When it comes to storing sushi, it is important to keep it refrigerated.
 Raw sushi can be stored in the fridge for 1 to 2 days, while cooked sushi can be stored for 3 to 4 days.